Cae-y-Castell

 Cae-y-Castell (currently known as the Essity Stadium for sponsorship reasons) is a football stadium in Flint, Flintshire, Wales.
-Located on the banks of the Dee Estuary close to Flint Castle, it is the home ground of Flint Town United and is also used by Flint Mountain and Flint Rugby Club.
+Located on the banks of the Dee Estuary close to Flint Castle, it is the home ground of Flint Town United and is also used by Connah's Quay Nomads and Flint Rugby Club.

 History

 The stadium was opened in 1993 after Flint moved from their previous Holywell Road ground.

 In 2006–07, Connah's Quay Nomads were tenants at the ground.